Laura Branigan: "Play Gloria" association with St. Louis Blues

-Forbes described "Gloria" as an "unlikely championship anthem" and noted that the Blues' Stanley Cup victory could permanently alter the meaning and legacy of the song, with it becoming forever associated with the St. Louis Blues and ice hockey in general.
+Branigan's other hits saw significant upticks in streams and downloads, and her management received numerous requests for live performances, necessitating a statement reminding the public that Branigan is deceased.
+Terming "Gloria" an "unlikely championship anthem", Forbes noted that the Blues' Stanley Cup victory could permanently alter the meaning and legacy of the song, with it forever associated with the St. Louis Blues and hockey in general.